DIRGH712/geometry_engine/README.md

   }'

-# Implementation Choices and additional notes
+# 📝 Implementation Choices and additional notes

 ## For Computing the smallest Bounding Box
-In developing the geometric calculation endpoint, I initiated with the `compute_bounding_box` method, focusing on delivering a robust and straightforward solution for calculating the Axis-Aligned Bounding Box (AABB) for a given set of 3D points.
+In developing the geometric calculation endpoint, I initiated the `compute_bounding_box` method, focusing on delivering a robust and straightforward solution for calculating the Axis-Aligned Bounding Box (AABB) for a given set of 3D points.
 This choice was made by several considerations, emphasizing the importance of efficiency, simplicity, and reliability in software engineering practices.

 **Initial Choice Rationale:**